Man, 60, Gets Lengthy, Tangled Phone Charging Cable ‘Stuck In His Penis’ That He Inserted To ‘Scratch An Itch’

 An article on the Metro on Thursday quoted the man as saying that he “didn’t disinfect it,” but he did wash “it a bit.”

-After removing the cable, that had reportedly only been “roughly washed” under running tap water, from the man’s penis, using laser surgery to cut the knot out of his bladder, the urologist said that the man was “lucky” that he had not inserted any “metal” or “hard” objects that would have impaled the bladder.
+After removing the cable from the man’s penis, using laser surgery to cut the knot out of his bladder, the urologist said that the man was “lucky” that he had not inserted any “metal” or “hard” objects that would have impaled the bladder.

 OAP gets a three-foot long phone cable stuck in his penis 'trying to scratch an itch' https://t.co/ystMdnZFov pic.twitter.com/wSh5eYAl5y